joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/Apache.md

 RewriteRule ^ /index.html
 ```

-The problem is that this RewriteRule takes precedence over the ProxyPass rule we
+The problem is that this RewriteRule takes precedence over the ProxyPass rule.
-would have preferred to use and would therefore rewrite all requests to the
+We would have preferred to use and would therefore rewrite all requests to the
 zf_server to index.html *before* the ProxyPass rule would take effect.

 Consequently, we have decided to implement proxying to the server with a